Cacti/documentation/Plugin-Hook-API-Ref.md

 ## utilities_action

-This hook set's up the function to be executed from within Cacti's utilities section.
+This hook sets up the function to be executed from within Cacti's utilities section.

 | file          | introduced | retired |